23rd December 2020-26th December 2020

 4. ATV and Jeep Tours: For those who prefer to be on land, there are guided open-air jeep and ATV tours as well.
 Check here for details.

 5. Visit the Rio Grande Village and Take a Dip in the Hot Springs: The Rio Grande village features a well-equipped campground, a visitor’s center with an exhibit, trails and the famous hot springs.
 The nature trail is a 0.75-mile loop that is a scenic and relaxing trail along the river that can give you the opportunity for some bird and wildlife viewing.
-Soaking in the Langford hot springs with 105-degree F natural water on the edge of the Rio Grande, is a ‘must think to do’ at the park especially if you can get there at sunrise before it gets too crowded.
+Soaking in the Langford hot springs with 105-degree F natural water on the edge of the Rio Grande, is a ‘must thing to do’ at the park especially if you can get there at sunrise before it gets too crowded.
 The walk to the spring is via the easy hot springs historic 1mile trail.
 The springs was closed due to the pandemic.

 6. Star Gazing: The open and clear skies of the Chihuahua desert allows the astronomers in us, the perfect place to go all out with star viewing and the astounding galaxies around us, be it with an app, a personal telescope or driving up to the nearby MacDonald Observatory.
 You can view the stars typically from anywhere in the area, however this post provides a list of the best places for stargazing in the park and the details for it.
 Alternatively, I was told that booking an evening star party at the McDonald Observatory (located in Fort Davis) is absolutely worth it, although the place was closed due to the pandemic during the time of our trip.